Data-Science-for-Linguists/2016-Debates-and-Referring-Expressions/final_report.md

 ## 0. Background

 In the 2007 French Presidential Election, Ségolène Royal made history as the first female candidate to make it to the second round of a presidential election, and therefore the first female candidate to make it to the debate stage (Fracchiolla, 2011).
-Béatrice Fracchiola seized this opportunity to observe whether a female presence changed the dynamics of the debate by studying the way Royal and her competitor, Nicolas Sarkozy, addressed each other and looking for evidence of gender-bias.
+Béatrice Fracchiolla seized this opportunity to observe whether a female presence changed the dynamics of the debate by studying the way Royal and her competitor, Nicolas Sarkozy, addressed each other and looking for evidence of gender-bias.
 Gender stereotypes, like the idea that females are passive and less competent than males, have a significant impact on voting patterns and women's success in politics.
 Therefore, being able to distinguish the ways these stereotypes are reinforced through speech can help female candidates overcome them (Fracchiolla, 2011).
 Fracchiolla noticed that Sarkozy used politeness as a "courteous attack" and referred to Royal with gendered terms like Madame very often in order to remind the audience of Royal's gender and appeal to these gender stereotypes.

 ## 1. Introduction

 Hillary Clinton became the first woman presidential nominee of a major political party in the United States during the 2016 Presidential Election.
 Her opponent in the general election, Donald Trump, was a business man with no political experience.
-I thought this election provided another opportunity to look for evidence of gender bias on the debate stage.
+I thought this election provided another opportunity to look for evidence of gender-bias on the debate stage.
 Like Fracchiolla, I wanted to analyze the way the candidates referred to each other.
-While Fracchiolla focused largely on gendered terms of address and pronoun usage, I focused on the use of professional titles versus the use of candidates first or full names.
-I sought out to see if there were differences in the ways female and male candidates were addressed, and to see if there were differences in the ways candidates with and without political experience were referred to.
+While Fracchiolla focused largely on gendered terms of address and pronoun usage, I focused on the use of professional titles versus the use of candidates' first or full names.
+I wanted to see if there were differences in the ways female and male candidates were addressed, and to see if there were differences in the ways candidates with and without political experience were referred to.
 If so, what could these differences mean?

 ## 2. Data Sourcing

 The data for this project came from the [University of Santa Barbara's American Presidency Project](http://www.presidency.ucsb.edu/debates.php).
 I used the 12 transcripts from the republican debates, the 10 transcripts from the democratic debates, and the 3 transcripts from the general debates between Donald Trump and Hillary Clinton as my data.
 I was able to use this data under the terms of fair use, as I used it for scholarship purposes and modified it significantly.
-The data can be found [here](https://github.com/Data-Science-for-Linguists/2016-Election-Project/tree/master/data).
+The data can be found [here](https://github.com/Data-Science-for-Linguists/2016-Election-Project/tree/master/data/Debates/transcripts).

 ## 3. Data Cleaning